 To place a crown, your dentist will first need to take an impression of the tooth, and do preparatory work on it.
 The impression is needed so that when your crown is made, it fits properly.
 The preparatory work is done so that there is room to fit the crown over your tooth.
 Thanks to the anesthetic used by your dentist, potential discomfort can be avoided during this step.
 Once your crown is made, your dentist can permanently attach it.

 Crowns offer important support, but the best thing you can do for your smile is avoid the kinds of problems that demand restorative treatment in the first place.
 Better preventive dental care can be attained by paying closer attention to your smile’s needs at home, and by attending regular dental checkups.

 You can count on functional support and protection with a dental crown provided by Michael E. Flynn, DDS.
-In addition to providing the restoration work you need, you can trust Dr. Flynn to offer expert preventive services, and cosmetic care.
+In addition to providing the restoration work you need, you can trust Dr. Stubbs to offer expert preventive services, and cosmetic care.
 Our office gladly welcomes patients from West Allis, Brookfield, Wauwatosa, and all Western Milwaukee communities.
 To learn more, or to schedule a free “get acquainted” appointment, call our dental office today at 414-541-8250.